Governance/rtgov-ui/README.md

 	$ mvn clean install

+## Deploying to JBoss EAP

+Once a full build has been performed using:

+	$ mvn clean install

+from the top level folder, deploy the $rtgov-ui/overlord-rtgov-ui-war-eap61/target/overlord-rtgov-ui.war file into the EAP standalone/deployments folder.

 ## Contribute fixes and features

 This project is open source, and we welcome anybody who wants to participate and contribute!